Skills

 todoGitHub issue assigned to you, opentodo

-slack_replySlack message that mentions youslack_reply
+im_replySlack message that mentions youim_reply

 Confidence is 0.85 when the sender is in openloomi-memory (known contact), else 0.60.